rakesh-nenavath/house-price-prediction/README.md

 - `GrLivArea` had a correlation of approximately **0.71** with `SalePrice`.
 - Higher-quality homes generally had substantially higher sale prices.
 - Some unusually large living-area properties were identified during outlier analysis.

+## ⚙️ Data Preprocessing

+The dataset contained both numerical and categorical features, with missing values present in several columns.

+### Missing Value Analysis

+The dataset contained **7,829 missing values** across the 81 columns.

+The columns with the highest number of missing values included:

+- `PoolQC`
+- `MiscFeature`
+- `Alley`
+- `Fence`
+- `MasVnrType`
+- `FireplaceQu`
+- `LotFrontage`

+Some missing values represented the **absence of a feature** rather than an unknown value.
+For example, missing values in columns such as `PoolQC`, `Alley`, `Fence`, `FireplaceQu`, and garage/basement-related features can indicate that the property does not have that feature.

+### Preprocessing Pipeline

+A Scikit-learn `ColumnTransformer` was used to apply different preprocessing steps to numerical and categorical features.

+#### Numerical Features

+- Median imputation using `SimpleImputer`
+- Standardization using `StandardScaler`

+#### Categorical Features

+- Missing-value imputation using `SimpleImputer`
+- One-hot encoding using `OneHotEncoder`
+- Unknown categories handled safely during transformation

+The preprocessing steps were incorporated into the machine learning pipeline to ensure that the same transformations were applied consistently during training and prediction.